 Quit smoking and weight gain

-I recommend carrots, but you will quickly realize that you can only stand so much of carrots.
-Your brain will steer you towards high calorie items that help to fill the void left by the nicotine and physical habit.
+I recommend carrots, but you quickly realize that you can only stand so much of carrots.
+Your brain will steer you towards high-calorie items that help to fill the void left by the nicotine and physical habit.

 By the end of the year (approximately 10 months) I had gained 18 pounds.
-I didn’t do anything during that time to control my weight or diet.
+During that time I did nothing to control my weight or diet.
 I continued to eat whatever and whenever I wanted.

 The most efficient countermeasure I could find to overcome the physical habit of smoking was chewing gum.
 Always carry a pack with you.

 Social aspects of quitting smoking

 The downside is that you are no longer included in the circle of people who go smoking together.
 This may lead to less communication with colleagues and less office gossip.
 I suggest that you substitute that with calling friends and loved ones during your breaks.